 Vietnamese shellfish dishes - colorful and tasty

 - Vietnamese ice cream: We have quite unique flavors of ice cream: durian ice cream, banana ice cream, longan ice cream, and coconut ice cream - all very tropical fruits.
-While you can easily find durian and coconut ice cream by some local brands in Ho Chi Minh’s supermarkets and convenience store, it may be a bit more difficult to find a Vietnamese ice cream shop.
+While you can easily find durian and coconut ice cream by some local brands in Ho Chi Minh’s supermarkets and convenience stores, it may be a bit more difficult to find a Vietnamese ice cream shop.
 Su Van Hanh Street in District 10 can be a good start if you fancy sampling Vietnamese ice cream.

 Sam bo luong (energy cocktail) and Che